All Episodes

 Because that means what's coming is something you don't want.

-I've been looking at polling data.
+I've been looking at polling data every day.

-Every day, direction of the country polls.
+Direction of the country polls.

-And it's been like this, just as recently as October 21st.
+And it's been like this just as recently as October 21st.

-October 21st, 63.7% oppose the direction the country think we're heading the wrong way.
+October 21st, 63.7% oppose the direction of the country.

 October 23rd, 64.6% think the country's heading the wrong way.